loresoft/Privileged/README.md

 ## Blazor Integration

-The `Privileged.Components` package provides Blazor components for conditional rendering based on permissions.
+The `Privileged.Components` package provides components for conditional rendering based on permissions.

 ### Setup